UkraineOfficial Name: Ukraine

 Entry, Exit & Visa Requirements

-- No vaccinations are required for entry, but be up-to-date on all recommended vaccinations.
+- No vaccinations are required for entry, but you must be up-to-date on all recommended vaccinations.

 - A visa and residency permit is required for stays over 90 days.
 You must receive the visa in advance at a Ukrainian embassy or consulate.
 You cannot get a Ukrainian visa at the airport or at the border.
 For information regarding visa requirements and to find the nearest Ukrainian embassy or consulate, visit the Ukrainian Ministry of Foreign Affairs or Embassy of Ukraine in the U.S.

-Crimea: The Crimean Peninsula remains part of Ukraine despite Russia’s illegal occupation.
-Follow the guidance in our Travel Warning for Ukraine and defer all travel to the Crimean Peninsula.
+Crimea: The Crimean Peninsula remains part of Ukraine despite Russia’s purported annexation and occupation.
+Follow the guidance in our Travel Warning for Ukraine and defer all travel to Crimea.
 If you choose to travel to Crimea, you should be aware:

 - The U.S. Embassy has severely restricted the travel of U.S. government personnel to Crimea.

-- Time spent in Crimea counts against the 90 days allowed without a visa.
+- Time spent in Crimea counts against the 90 days allowed in Ukraine without a visa.

 - You may only enter Crimea from mainland Ukraine.

-- Entrance into Crimea by air or sea is illegal and you will be denied entry into mainland Ukraine and banned from Ukraine for 5 years.
+- Entrance into Crimea by air or sea is illegal and you will be denied entry into mainland Ukraine and banned from Ukraine for five years.

-Eastern Ukraine: Separatist Controlled Party: Russian-backed separatists continue to control areas in Donetsk and Luhansk oblasts, where violent clashes have occurred.
+Eastern Ukraine - nongovernment-controlled territory: Russian-backed separatists continue to control areas in Donetsk and Luhansk oblasts - areas known as the anti-terrorist operation (ATO) zone in Ukraine - where violent clashes have occurred.
 Follow the guidance in our Travel Warning for Ukraine and defer all travel to these regions.
-If you choose to travel to these areas, you should be aware:
+If you choose to travel to these areas, know:

-- The U.S. Embassy has severely restricted the travel of U.S. government personnel to the Donetsk and Luhansk regions.
+- The U.S. Embassy restricts the travel of U.S. government personnel in the Donetsk and Luhansk regions, and prohibits any travel into ATO territory.

-- U.S. citizens who enter Ukraine through separatist-controlled territory along the Russian border will not be allowed to pass through government checkpoints.
+- U.S. citizens who enter Ukraine through ATO territory along the Russian border will not be allowed to pass through government checkpoints to government of Ukraine-controlled territory.

-- For a comprehensive list of the requirements for a permit to enter the ATO area, please visit the official website of the Security Service of Ukraine.
+- Ukraine’s Security Service (SBU) procedures at entry/exit points requires that permit applications be submitted and approved electronically prior to travel in the ATO zone.
+For a comprehensive list of the requirements for a permit to enter the ATO zone, please visit the official SBU website.

-HIV/AIDS Restrictions: There are no restrictions for persons with HIV/AIDS visiting Ukraine on a temporary basis.
-However, anyone with HIV/AIDS or tuberculosis cannot get permanent residency in Ukraine.
+HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ukraine.
+However, anyone with tuberculosis cannot get permanent residency in Ukraine.
 There are no waivers or exceptions to this rule.

 Safety and Security